Watts Phillips: Later career

 After the success of The Dead Heart, Phillips became a very popular playwright, although often to mixed critical reviews.
 He wrote profusely and in 1861 had plays scheduled to appear at the Olympic Theatre, St James's Theatre, the Adelphi Theatre and Drury Lane.

 A first novel, The Honour of the Family, was serialised in Town Talk (1862) and afterwards dramatised as Amos Clark.
 Phillips contributed several serialised novels to the Family Herald, The London Journal, and other periodicals under the name Fairfax Balfour.

 Circumstances turned against him – in the form of illness or bankruptcy of managers, unavailability of actors or theatres, unfounded charges that he took his plots from French originals, the public taste for 'sensation' drama – and he began to experience disappointments.
 By 1865, he had ten plays in circulation, but not produced.
 Theodora was staged in 1866 to a disheartening reception.

 His fortunes improved and in 1869 he had four plays in performance at the same time.
 Two more were produced in 1870, both failures.
 In 1870, he returned to London to supervise rehearsals for his play On the Jury, which proved to be one of his successes, followed by the well-received Amos Clark, and finally, a successful revival of Lost in London.

-A revival of The Dead Heart was staged to great acclaim by Henry Irving at the Lyceum in 1889.
+A revival of The Dead Heart, revised by Walter Herries Pollock, was staged to great acclaim by Henry Irving at the Lyceum in 1889.